-When access to a Battle.net account is blocked, we send an email to its registered address with details.
+When access to your Battle.net account is blocked, we send an email to the registered address with details.
 Check your registered email address for a message from Blizzard.

 There are several reasons account access may be restricted.
 Some blocks are put in place to prevent unauthorized access; others are applied as penalties for bad behavior.
 If you receive an error message that says we have blocked access to your account, check your email and read the section below that matches the text of your notification email.

 Note: If you did not receive an email, check your spam folder or change your filters to allow Blizzard email.

 We lock an account when we suspect there may be a security threat.
 Some locks can be removed by players with no assistance from Customer Support.
 However, when we think there may be a significant security risk to an account, we will require security verification through Customer Support.